 In the interface and viewing services (see Distribution and further information), changes made in the register are updated on the product immediately after registration.

-In the NLS Open data file download service, changes made in the register are updated on the product once a week.
+In the NLS MapSite's Download geospatial data -section, changes made in the register are updated on the product once a week.

 Property boundaries are marked with boundary markers in the terrain when forming a property.
 Boundary markers indicate the boundary lines of a property.
 A boundary can also be a natural terrain formation, such as a shore, drainage ditch or road.